 - Move to court to seek judicial remedy if any of your express written wishes is in danger of being contravened

 If you do not wish to give your agent broad authority, you can specify what you want them to do and not do.
-Your orders in your advance directives will always take precedence over the decisions of your chosen medical proxy.
+The orders in your Advance Directive will always take precedence over the decisions of your chosen medical proxy.

 Physician orders for life-sustaining treatment (POLST)